 The majority of dog owners are aware that obesity is dangerous for a dog’s health, but very few recognize how fine of a margin it is before a dog is deemed an unhealthy weight or just how serious the subsequent issues can be.

 With PDSA estimating between one-third and 40 percent of all pet dogs are overweight or obese, here is all you need to know to help combat this epidemic and keep your dog healthy and happy.

 When is a Dog Obese or Overweight

-One of the main reasons so many owners don’t believe their dog is overweight when they are is there is very little margin for error.
-James Wellbeloved, expert pet nutritionists, say that just a few kilogrammes over or under this weight is considered outside the healthy threshold.
+One of the main reasons so many owners don’t believe their dog is overweight when they are, is that there is very little margin for error.
+James Wellbeloved, expert pet nutritionists, says that just a few kilogrammes over or under this weight is considered outside the healthy threshold.

 To make matters more complicated, every breed is different, and age and sex can impact what your dog’s ideal weight should be, too.